Abraham Lincoln and Ann Rutledge

 WILLIAM H. HERNDON LECTURE, 1866

 "Abraham Lincoln loved Miss Ann Rutledge with all his soul, mind, and strength.
-She loved him as dearly, tenderly, and affectionately.
+She loved him dearly, tenderly, and affectionately.
 They seemed made in heaven for each other, though opposite in many things."

 Herndon states in the same lecture that after Ann's death: